 B2B demand generation is evolving and for the better.
-In 2022, brands will need to decrease their reliance on impersonalised automated outreach efforts and instead focus on meaningful relationship building, via personalised messaging.
+In 2022, brands will need to decrease their reliance on impersonalized automated outreach efforts and instead focus on meaningful relationship building, via personalized messaging.
 LinkedIn is the best place to start meaningful relationships with targeted prospects.
-Engage, provide value and send personalised messages.
+Engage, provide value and send personalized messages.
 Start helping.
 Stop selling.
 Teams need to focus on being the first to provide value and insights.
-Technology is great, but only when you can add a personalised element.
-Teams will need to focus on applying personalisation to everything they do.
+Technology is great, but only when you can add a personalized element.
+Teams will need to focus on applying personalization to everything they do.

 Always focus on truly adding value and be sure to do whatever you can to form a human connection – people do not want to be treated as a number.
 Yes, you can measure and track numbers, and bang people relentlessly over the head… and make sales.
 But!
 Your brand/business is what you do; your reputation is what people remember and share.
 If you take the relentless route, you will most probably be doing long-term damage to your brand equity that will not necessarily be evident in the short-term numbers, but most definitely will be evident over time.
 Be genuine!
 Be consistent!
 Be human.